boxine/pentf/README.md

     await page.goto('https://meine.tonies.de/');

     // During development, you can make the test fail.
-    // Run with -k to see the browser's state at this time!
+    // Run with --debug to see the browser's state at this time!
     // Any test failure is fine, but in a pinch, try uncommenting:

     // assert(false);

-    await closePage(page);
 }

 module.exports = {